oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

-include-sequencer-run                    | String  | Include only lanes with sequencer run name include-sequencer-run-platform-model     | String  | Include only lanes with sequencer run platform model include-study                            | String  | Include only lanes with study (determined by associated samples) exclude-instrument                       | String  | Exclude lanes with sequencer run attribute "instrument name exclude-lane                             | String  | Exclude lanes with lane name exclude-sequencer-run                    | String  | Exclude lanes with sequencer run name exclude-sequencer-run-platform-model     | String  | Exclude lanes with sequencer run platform model exclude-study                            | String  | Exclude lanes with study (determined by associated samples) all                                      | none    | Operate on all lanes defined in the provenance-settings json
+include-sequencer-run                    | String  | Include only lanes with sequencer run name include-sequencer-run-platform-model     | String  | Include only lanes with sequencer run platform model include-study                            | String  | Include only lanes with study (determined by associated samples) include-sample                           | String  | Include only samples with sample name in the workflow run exclude-instrument                       | String  | Exclude lanes with sequencer run attribute "instrument name exclude-lane                             | String  | Exclude lanes with lane name exclude-sequencer-run                    | String  | Exclude lanes with sequencer run name exclude-sequencer-run-platform-model     | String  | Exclude lanes with sequencer run platform model exclude-study                            | String  | Exclude lanes with study (determined by associated samples) exclude-sample                           | String  | Exclude samples with sample name from being included in the workflow run all                                      | none    | Operate on all lanes defined in the provenance-settings json

 Additional optional parameters include: